 Birth of Friedrich III (the Wise) (1463-1525), Elector of Saxony, in Torgau, Germany.
 Friedrich served as the protector of Martin Luther after the imperial ban of 1521.
-He housed Luther at the castle named the “Wartburg” where Luther translated the Bible.
-Friedrich was a patron of Albrecht Dürer, and Luchas Cranach the Elder.
+He housed Luther at the Wartburg castle where Luther translated the Bible.
+Friedrich was a patron of Albrecht Dürer and Lucas Cranach the Elder.
 He founded the University of Wittenberg in 1502.

 January 17, 1484